Light-Wizzard/QtAppVeyor/README.md

 # QtAppVeyor

-Every program needs a reason to exist, this one exist becasue I was working on a project to update my [Galaxy Calculator](https://github.com/Light-Wizzard/galaxy-calculator) from QML, to C++, so this Qt Application I want to work on as many Platforms as possible, having had Galaxy Calculator program on [AppVeyor](https://appveyor.com) for a while, I decided to give it a try,
+Every program needs a reason to exist, this one exist because I was working on a project to update my [Galaxy Calculator](https://github.com/Light-Wizzard/galaxy-calculator) from QML, to C++, so this Qt Application I want to work on as many Platforms as possible, having had Galaxy Calculator program on [AppVeyor](https://appveyor.com) for a while, I decided to give it a try,